 The cartoon shows a white-gloved Kim Jong-un slapping his adversary, US President Donald Trump, and his ally, Chinese President Xi Jinping, in exactly the same manner — one that would probably be embarrassing for a leader who tries to project an image of strength.

-It was published after Pyongyang fired a missile on August 28 that flew over Japan’s Hokkaido island and landed in the sea after travelling for 1,700 miles – a distance that can reach major cities in northern and eastern China, including Beijing and Shanghai.
+It was published after Pyongyang fired a missile on August 28 that flew over Japan’s Hokkaido island and landed in the sea after traveling for 1,700 miles – a distance that can reach major cities in northern and eastern China, including Beijing and Shanghai.
 Then a week later conducted a nuclear test and claimed that it was an advanced hydrogen bomb designed for long-range missiles.

 The nuclear blast yield of the latest hydrogen bomb test, according to Norwegian Seismic Array’s estimation, is up to 120 kilotons, which is the strongest of North Korea’s six nuclear tests and more powerful than the two nuclear bombs dropped on Japan’s Hiroshima and Nagasaki by the US during World War II.

-Pyongyang’s actions followed a series of chest-thumping statements from Trump, and happened at a time when Xi was in the international spotlight hosting the BRICS (Brazil, Russia, India, China and South Africa) summit in Xiamen, a port city in southeastern China.
+Pyongyang’s actions followed a series of chest-thumping statements from Trump and happened at a time when Xi was in the international spotlight hosting the BRICS (Brazil, Russia, India, China, and South Africa) summit in Xiamen, a port city in southeastern China.

-Diplomatic analysts have theorized that the timing of the tests were meant to cause “maximum embarrassment” for Xi as a means to put pressure on him, in the hopes that he influences the US towards opening up meaningful negotiations with Kim Jong-un.
+Diplomatic analysts have theorized that the timing of the tests was meant to cause “maximum embarrassment” for Xi as a means to put pressure on him, in the hopes that he influences the US towards opening up meaningful negotiations with Kim Jong-un.